| |

 On the way, stop by Praia do Camilo, a small, hidden beach accessible only by climbing down a long set of steep stairs (and, again, climbing back up when you’re done, of course).

-On your second day, tackle what we think is the best hike on the Algarve – the Seven Hanging Valleys Trail
+We’d spend the better part of one of your mornings tackling what we think is the best hike on the Algarve – the Seven Hanging Valleys Trail

 The point is, it’s a great hike, and that’s coming from two people who have done countless hikes with similar views and scenery.